 The average driveway width provides enough space for one vehicle to park safely on your property.
 As you consider single-car driveway dimensions, think about your car’s size and any landscaping you have around your property.

 You’ll want to have enough space to avoid parking on the edges of your driveway, or you might cause deterioration and cracks in the asphalt.
-The driveway should also be wide enough to give you space to get out of your car instead of hitting your plants or getting dirt on your shoes.
+The driveway dimensions should also be wide enough to give you space to get out of your car instead of hitting your plants or getting dirt on your shoes.

 How Wide Is a Double-Car Driveway?